tacobayle/tfVmwAkoK8sDemo/README.md

 ## Prerequisites:

-A VM which has terraform installed:
+A VM which has terraform and govc installed:

 ```shellTerraform v1.0.6
 on linux_amd64